Bachelor of Commerce (Majoring in Economics)

 - Credit exemption may be granted for students with tertiary qualifications from recognised institutions on a case-by-case basis.

-The Bachelor of Economics degree equips students with the knowledge they need to think creatively and deeply about some of the most important economic issues facing the world today.
+This major equips students with the knowledge they need to think creatively and deeply about some of the most important economic issues facing the world today.
 The program provides you with the skills needed to apply a variety of theoretical perspectives to issues of economic efficiency, economic growth, international globalization, wealth and inequality, power, individual freedoms, and environmental concerns.
-As a Bachelor of Economics graduate, the analytical, quantitative, and communication skills that you acquire are useful in many different occupations in management, marketing, finance, banking, IT, and public administration.
+As a graduate, the analytical, quantitative, and communication skills that you acquire are useful in many different occupations in management, marketing, finance, banking, IT, and public administration.

 *Fees apply to all Singapore residents (Singapore Citizens, Permanent Residents and all pass holders excluding those holding a Student Pass)